cptanalatriste/inflation-tracker-extension/README.md

 Inmediatly after installing the extension you should configure the options according to the characteristics of your bug reporting process.
 Here's a brief descriptions of the options available:

 * JIRA host: The URL of your JIRA system.
-For example, tha Apache Software Foundation uses https://issues.apache.org/jira .
+For example, tha Apache Software Foundation uses https://issues.apache.org/jira
 * Inflation penalty: The extensions works based on the concept of "Reporter Reputation".
 If the priority assigned by a bug reporter is changed later during the patch development process, his reputation score is diminished.
 This parameter defines the penalty per infraction.
 * Maximum results per request: Under the hood, the extension makes heavy usage of JIRA's REST API: This parameter defines the maximum number of issues returned per request.
 * Minimum acceptable reputation: Each reporter gets a "thumbs up" or "thumbs down" label based on their reputation score.
 This parameter defines the minimum reputation score for a "thumbs up" label.
 * Project: The name of the project you're working on.
 * When you finish working on an issue, you update the status to: We use this information to identify the "important" priority corrections that impact the score.
 For example, if this parameters is set to "Resolved" —the default— any priority correction made by a "Resolver" will impact the reporter's reputation.

+## Inflation Tracker as a JIRA Plugin
+We also developed an inflation tracker implemented as a JIRA Plugin: as such, it requires JIRA administration rights to install it.
+It is also under development, but if you're interested [you can check it here](https://github.com/cptanalatriste/inflation-tracker).

+## Questions, issues or support?
+Feel free to contact me at c.gavidia@cs.ucl.ac.uk .